kieranacquia/uxteamdemo/README.md

-The purpose of the 201 tutorial is demonstrate the ability to build a Drupal site with Composer, with only the essential local files (e.g.: not the vendor directory) committed to the source branch.
+This tutorial demonstrates the ability to build a Drupal site with Composer, with only the essential local files (e.g.: not the vendor directory) committed to the source branch.
+It builds Acquia Lightning, based on the [Lightning Project](https://github.com/acquia/lightning-project).
 To use it, copy the files from this branch into your Acquia Cloud repository, then run pipeline start.

 Notes: